syaltech-web-workshop/Guidlines/basic-command-line-skills.md

   - ``` cd ../dir2 ```

 ##### Linux vs Windows
--One of the common differences between windows and linux's filesystem is the beginning of any absolute path in linux is "/" which means the root of the filesystem.
+- One of the common differences between windows and linux's filesystem is the beginning of any absolute path in linux is "/" which means the root of the filesystem.
 While in windows every absolute path should start with a drive letter like "D:" and "C:"
--Another difference is the special character that separates directory names inside a path.
+- Another difference is the special character that separates directory names inside a path.
 In linux it's a forwared slash "/", While in Windows it's a back slash "\".
-But don't worry when working using Cmder terminal integrated into laragon you can use either because it emulates the command line evironment in windows.
+But don't worry when working using Cmder terminal integrated into laragon you can use either because it emulates the command line evironment in linux.

+## Creating files using the command line

+- echo "SOME TEXT" > file.txt

+Will create a file.txt with "SOME TEXT" inside it, You can use ``` echo "" > file.txt ``` to create an empty file

+- touch file.txt

+It will create an empty file too

+## Creating directory using the command line
+- mkdir dir_name

+## Removing a file

+- rm file_name

+## Removing an empty directory
+- rmdir dir_name

+## Removing a directory that contains files
+- rm -rf dir_name